Umerfarooq807/Client-Server-in-Python/README.md

 # Client-Server-in-Python
-Basic server and client program in Python Flask
+Basic server and client program in Python Socket